yottun8/SCCMDocs.ja-jp/sccm/core/get-started/capabilities-in-technical-preview-1612.md

 author: Brenduns
 ms.author: brenduns
 manager: angrobe
-translationtype: Human Translation
+ms.translationtype: Human Translation
 ms.sourcegitcommit: dab5da5a4b5dfb3606a8a6bd0c70a0b21923fff9
 ms.openlocfilehash: bcb14a2be312d4d8a4a9c235652c7bf971a7a976
+ms.contentlocale: ja-jp
-ms.lasthandoff: 03/27/2017
+ms.lasthandoff: 05/17/2017

 ---
 # <a name="capabilities-in-technical-preview-1612-for-system-center-configuration-manager"></a>System Center Configuration Manager の Technical Preview 1612 の機能